Apple’s iOS 12.2 update is out of beta and the milestone upgrade is now available for iPhone, iPad, and iPod touch users around the world.

 If you’re dealing with bugs or performance issues on iOS 12.1.4 or an older version of iOS, you should think about installing the iOS 12.2 update.

-If you need some help making a decision, check out our reasons to, and not to, install the iOS 12.2 update on your iPhone, iPad, or iPod touch right now.
+If you need help making a decision, check out our reasons to, and not to, install the iOS 12.2 update on your iPhone, iPad, or iPod touch right now.

 If you’re having a great experience on iOS 12.1.4 or an older version of iOS, make sure you dig into additional feedback before making the move to iOS 12.2.